 For example, if you include Quarter Totals and Half-Year Totals, you can create a line item that has a time scale of Day, Week, Month, Quarter, or Half-Year in a module's Blueprint.
 You cannot configure these settings for the Weeks: General calendar.

-Note: Language settings on your browser or computer control date formats.
+Note: Language settings on your browser control date formats.
 For example, the date 4 December, 2021 might display as